Airy limit for $\beta$-additions through Dunkl operators: Further studies

 {\textbf{Question:}} Is it always the case that $|z_{c,1}(N)|<\frac{1}{\alpha_{1}}$, so that $V_{N}(z_{c,1}(N))$ converges absolutely as $N\to \infty$?
-The functional CLT argument becomes even more tricky.
-If we take the same interpretation of conditional random walk with i.i.d step $X_{i}(M)$'s as before, then $X_{i}(M)$ is a formal integer-valued random variable, such that for $l\ge 0$,
+Issues also arise in the use of the functional CLT.
+If we take the same interpretation of conditional random walk with i.i.d. steps $X_{i}(N)$ as before but allow some cumulants to be negative, then $X_{i}(N)$ is a formal integer-valued random variable, such that for $l\ge 0$,

 which is negative for some $l$.
-Everything can continue to make sense at the level of measure theory by replacing the probability measure with a signed measure to total mass 1.
-However, such formal random objects behave poorly from the probabilistic point of view as lots of elementary arguments break down.
-In particular, in Section \ref{sec:firstmoment}, $P_{-1}=\PP(X_{i}=-1)$ give the asymptotic proportion of down steps, but our arguments no longer hold when $X_{i}$ is not supported by a probability measure, because even the classical weak LLN no longer hold.
-In addition, it's not clear to us whether one can state the analog for sign measures of Theorem \ref{thm:brownian1} and \ref{thm:brownian2} that deal with the weak convergence of conditional random walks to conditional Brownian motions.
-Another obstruction is showing the tail probability of the random walk decay exponentially as done in Section \ref{sec:tailrw}.
-We give a simple example to highlight the issue: if one instead take the i.i.d sum of formal step $X_{i}$ such that $\E[X_{i}]=0$, with distribution say
+Everything can be understood in a measure-theoretic sense by replacing the probability measure with a signed measure of total mass 1.
+However, such formal random objects behave poorly from a probabilistic point of view, with many elementary arguments breaking down.
+In particular, in Section \ref{sec:technical}, $P_{-1}=\PP(X_{i}=-1)$ gives the asymptotic proportion of down-steps, but our arguments no longer hold when $X_{i}$ is not supported by a probability measure, because even the classical weak LLN no longer holds.
+In addition, it is not clear to us whether one can state the analog for signed measures of Theorems \ref{thm:brownian1} and \ref{thm:brownian2} that deal with the weak convergence of conditional random walks to conditional Brownian motions.
+Another obstruction is showing that the tail probability of the random walk decays exponentially, as done in Section \ref{sec:tailrw}.
+We give a simple example to highlight the issue: if one instead considers the i.i.d. sum of formal steps $X_{i}$ such that $\E[X_{i}]=0$, with distribution say

-where $\PP$ denotes a signed measure of total mass 1, then the total variation of the tail ``probability" of $X_{1}+...+X_{M}$ is growing to infinity as $M\rightarrow\infty$.
-Therefore, the weak convergence of the signed measure does not imply the convergence of moments. {\textbf{Question:}} Can one generalize the probabilistic interpretation of Dunkl action to formal random walks supported by signed measure, or is a different point of view needed?
+where $\PP$ denotes a signed measure of total mass 1, then the total variation of the tail ``probability" of $X_{1}+\ldots+X_{M}$ grows to infinity as $M\rightarrow\infty$.
+Therefore, the weak convergence of the signed measure does not imply the convergence of moments. {\textbf{Question:}} Can one generalize the probabilistic interpretation of Dunkl action to formal random walks governed by signed measure, or is a different point of view needed?